mlzarathustra/ondes/doc/Envelope.md

 So that with the pedal down, the decay will pause, but with the pedal up the decay will resume again.

 ##Qualifiers
-Here they are again, in order:
+Here they are again, in order.
+Note that embedded dashes (-) are ignored, and included only for readability.

 - **re-trigger** - by default, a re-trigger (Note-ON arriving before this envelope has finished) will jump back to 0,0.
 If a re-trigger flag appears, it will jump back here instead.
 - **hold** - if the envelope reaches this point and the note is still in an "ON" state it will remain at this point until we reach an "OFF" state (note UP and pedal UP)